keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 This code looks similar, doesn't it?
 What hides between the lines here is a custom effect model `PayrollEffect` that abstracts away the effects of presence, async IO, and implicit input and output.
 This code is thus unburdened of most complexity.

 You may notice that there are no return statements for error cases: the flow of execution through this code is not performed procedurally.
-Instead flow is controlled by declaring where errors occur and the main operation short-circuits itself should any inner operation go awry.
+Instead flow is controlled by declaring where errors occur and the main operation short-circuits itself should any inner operation fail.

 This abstraction of effects allows for safer code that better focuses on the business logic at-hand.
 But how are abstractions over effects created?

-Previously I described function composition as a simple case of `h := g ∘ f`.
-Functors, Applicatives, and Monads address a particular kind of function composition, **composition of functional effects**, which I will demonstrate in the following sections.
+Previously I described programs as a case of function composition: `h := g ∘ f`.
+Functors, Applicatives, and Monads address a particular kind of function composition, **composition of functional effects**, the more elementary of which I will demonstrate in the following sections.

 ## Contexts and effects